mighty-odewumi/insure-landing-page/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 I learnt about making a fullscreen navigation with JS.

 ### Continued development

-One thing I think to learn to do more is the issue of navigation.
+One thing I think I wanna learn to do more is the issue of navigation.
 I want the navigation to able to change from mobile to desktop without any issues.
 Currently, my project has an issue with the mobile nav not turning into the desktop nav except on fresh reload of the page which I think is not supposed to be so.

 ### Useful resources